 I’ve found many incredible gluten free cookies from all over the world.
 Many are well known classics, such as almond macaroons and meringue cookies.
 Others are less famous, but are so good you’ll be very happy to know about them.

 Almond cookies include the well-known almond macaroons and almond paste cookies that have been popular since the early middle ages.
 One of my favorite cookies is an almond cookie called zimtsterne, which are traditional gluten free Christmas cookies from Switzerland flavored with cinnamon.
 They’re too good to save for Christmas—I make them year round, but in different shapes.
+Explore the almond cookie, and the amazing variety of almond paste cookies.

 Traditional cookie recipes start to get really interesting when it comes to coconut.
 From Nigeria I found shuku-shuku, Congolais from France, Quindins from Brazil, and of course macaroons.